chang88ye/NIHBA/README.md

                 stat = 2; % unbounded
                 x=resultgurobi.unbdray;

-If you encounter that optimality conditions are not satisfied in solveCobraQP, it is likely caused by the numerical issue in the 'analyzeOptKnock'function in the cobratoolbox.
+If you encounter that +optimality conditions are not satisfied in solveCobraQP+, it is likely caused by the numerical issue in the 'analyzeOptKnock'function in the cobratoolbox.
 In this case, you can replace it with the one provided in NIBA.

 3, Run a toy example that maximises succinate production from the E. coli core model.